-Image credit: Cape Horn Illustration, Phil Thompson
+Image credit: Wonder City Studio, Phil Thompson

 “People who love them, love the fact that they’ve endured the years,” Thompson says of vintage Chicago apartments and homes.
 And because Chicago was able to maintain such an abundance of historically affordable housing types, like traditional bungalows and two-flats, they gained more fans over the years.
 Tenants “might have been drawn to the look and feel” initially, Thompson says, “but when they live in it, they often grow to appreciate it even more.”
 And he would know.
 Thompson produces custom drawings of individual homes and apartment buildings at a steady pace.
-The holidays are especially busy for Thompson, and during this time he’s usually cranking out commissioned artwork of homes every couple of days.
+The holidays are especially busy for Thompson and he’s usually cranking out commissioned artwork of homes every couple of days.